MAKING PUBLIC POLICY: THEORY AND PRACTICE - 2022/3

 The learning and teaching methods include:

-- 11 x 2 hour workshops (including a mixture of lectures and seminar discussions) plus independent study, guided discussions on the VLE and preparation of own individual research projects.
+- 11 x 2 hour workshops (including a mixture of lectures and seminar discussions) plus independent study, guided discussions on SurreyLearn, additional captured content and digital resources and consultations in preparation of own individual research projects.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.